jbellsey/redux-model-utils/README.md

 # Context

-Just a quick note: I'm not currently using this with React, because I'm a dinosaur, or because I haven't had the need to use React yet.
-Therefore this library neither depends on React nor expects you to be using it.
-You should be able to make good use of the tools and patterns regardless how you manage your views.
+This library is React-free.
+You can use it with jQuery apps if that's your thing.

-And the sample code all uses CommonJS module management, because I'm still using browserify for most of my projects.
-It will work fine with JSPM and SystemJS.
+(Not that there's anything wrong with that.)

-I've even used this with a jQuery app.
-Dinosaur.
+In fact, its opinions may not match your needs if you're using React.
+If so, I'd like to hear from you so we can make this library even more useful.

 # Model structure

-Part of the power of this library is not just in the methods it provides, but in the structure it imposes on your models.
+Part of the power of this library is not just in the functions it provides, but in the structure it imposes on your models.

 ```javascript